Email and Calendars with Zimbra 6 on Debian 5 (Lenny)

 This guide has been deprecated and is no longer being maintained.

 Zimbra is a groupware system that provides email, calendaring, integrated antivirus and spam filtering, and more for multiple domains.
-Available in several editions, this guide will help you get the Open Source Edition installed on your Debian 5 (Lenny) Linux VPS.
+Available in several editions, this guide will help you get the Open Source Edition installed on your Debian 5 (Lenny) Linode.

 We assume you’ve already followed the steps outlined in our getting started guide, and that your system is up to date.
 All configuration will be performed through the terminal; please make sure you’re logged into your Linode as root via SSH.

 Installing Prerequisite Packages